Mark-Kagach/learning_techical_ai_safety/README.md

-This is my practice camp where I improve my machine learning craft.
+This is my practice camp for improving my machine learning craft.

 ## The Goal is to: Master ML to solve advanced real-world problems; with deep theoretical understanding to conduct research in a chosen niche.